-Ear mites in dogs and puppies can cause a lot of misery and discomfort for your pet.
+Ear mites in puppies can cause so much discomfort for your Cocker Spaniel.

-Ear mites are a parasitic infection commonly found in puppies and dogs (and cats too!), but your vet will know them as Otodectes cynotis.
+Ear mites are a parasitic infection commonly found in puppies and dogs (and cats, too!); your vet will know them as Otodectes cynotis.

 They are white, spider-like parasites similar to a tick and are tiny (you'd be hard-pressed to see them with the naked eye).
 They breed very quickly and are highly infectious.

-If your Cocker Spaniel comes into close contact with an infected dog or puppy, the canine parasites will likely be transferred to your pet.
+If your Cocker Spaniel comes into close contact with an infected Cocker Spaniel, you can be sure these canine parasites will be transmitted to your pet.

 Once your pet has picked up these unwanted hitchhikers, they will migrate to his ears, where it's warm and dark.

-They can live on other areas of your dog, but they prefer to live inside the dog's ear canal.
+They can live in other areas of your dog but prefer to live inside the dog's ear canal.

 Ear mites feed on skin debris, ear wax, and natural oils.